i18next/i18next.com/pages/index.md

 - Flexibility: prefer [keybased](/translate/) or [gettext](translate/keyBasedFallback/) style?
 No problem...
 - Extensibility: eg. [sprintf](/docs/ecosystem/#postprocessors)
 - Runs on modern browsers (Chrome, Firefox, ... and IE >= 10; IE9 with es5 shim)
+- Translation Management / Localization as a service provided by our [locize](http://locize.com) platform
 - ...

 </div>